-Shopify is acquiring Waltham, Massachussetts-based 6 River Systems, which offers collaborative warehouse fulfillment solutions, for $450 million USD.
+Shopify is acquiring Waltham, Massachusetts-based 6 River Systems, which offers collaborative warehouse fulfillment solutions, for $450 million USD.

 Founded in 2015, 6 River Systems offers cloud-based software and mobile robots called Chuck, which assist humans working in fulfillment centres.
 Shopify said that adding 6 River Systems to the Shopify Fulfillment Network will increase the speed and reliability of warehouse operations, including inventory replenishment, picking, sorting, and packing.